JRC1995/TextRank-Keyword-Extraction/README.md

 TextRank is a graph based model, and thus it requires us to build a graph.
 Each words in the vocabulary will serve as a vertex for graph.
 The words will be represented in the vertices by their index in vocabulary list.

-The edge matrix contains the information of edge connections among all vertices.
+The weighetd_edge matrix contains the information of edge connections among all vertices.
 I am building wieghted undirected edges.

 weighted_edge[i][j] contains the weight of the connecting edge between the word vertex represented by vocabulary index i and the word vertex represented by vocabulary j.